ross-alexander/dq/characters/items/items.md

 distributed over Strength and/or Endurance at the discretion of the receiver of the spell at the time of casting.
-So, if Callas has Rank 15 in SoS, the the receiver of the a casting can chose to have 15 Strength, 15 Endurance, or a combiatin, such as 5 Strength and 10 Endurance, which totals to the full Rank.
+So, if Callas has Rank 15 in SoS, the the receiver of the a casting can chose to have 15 Strength, 15 Endurance, or a combination, such as 5 Strength and 10 Endurance, which totals to the full Rank.

 In addition, Gayalette, Good Witch of the South, has added her own